Privacy and cookies policy

 - We may process information that you post for publication on our websites or through our services ("publication data").
 The publication data may be processed for the purposes of enabling such publication and administering our websites and services.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our websites and business.

 - We may process information relating to transactions, including purchases of services, that you enter into with us and/or through our websites ("transaction data").
 The transaction data may be processed for the purpose of supplying the purchased services and keeping proper records of those transactions.
-The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract and our legitimate interests, namely our interest in the proper administration of our websites and business.
+The legal basis for this processing is our legitimate interests, namely our interest in the proper administration of our websites and business.

 - We may process information that you provide to us for the purpose of subscribing to our newsletters and other notifications ("newsletter data").
 The newsletter data may be processed for the purposes of sending you the newsletters and other notifications, and analysing their use.
 The legal basis for this processing is consent.

 - We may process information contained in or relating to any communication that you send to us by email or any similar communications system ("message data").
 The message data may include the communication content and metadata associated with the communication.
 Our website will generate the metadata associated with communications made using the website contact forms.
 The message data may be processed for the purposes of communicating with you (including where appropriate sending you sales or marketing materials) and record-keeping.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our websites and business and communications with users, prospective customers and customers.